 Treatment of chronic pain usually involves medicines and therapy.
-Medicines used for chronic pain include pain relievers, antidepressants and anticonvulsants.
+Medicines used for chronic pain include pain relievers, antidepressants, and anticonvulsants.
 Different types of medicines help people who have different types of pain.
 You usually use long-acting medicines for constant pain.
-Short-acting medicines treat pain that comes and goes.
+Short-acting medicines treat short-term, or acute, pain.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 Other drugs that help with pain are nonsteroidal anti-inflammatory drugs (NSAIDs).
 Examples include aspirin, ibuprofen (two brand names: Motrin, Advil), and naproxen (one brand name: Aleve).
 NSAIDs come in both over-the-counter and prescription forms.
 These medicines can be taken sometimes or every day.
 When taken regularly, they build up in the blood to fight inflammation (swelling) and give general pain relief.

 Always take NSAIDs with food or milk because the most common side effects are related to the stomach.
 Other side effects include:

 - kidney damage (when taken for long periods of time).